USS Bergen: World War II

 Her convoy reached the Hagushi anchorage off Okinawa on 12 August, and the attack transport dropped anchor to begin disembarking troops and unloading cargo.
 She witnessed several air raids over the next three days—the last three of the war.
 After the end to hostilities on 15 August, Bergen rode peacefully at anchor.
 On 26 August, she shifted berths to the Buckner Bay anchorage and, on the 30th, began loading cargo.
 The ship began embarking troops on 1 September and got underway for Korea on the 5th.
 Three days later, she entered port at Jinsen, Korea.
 She spent five days at Jinsen disembarking occupation troops and unloading their supplies and equipment.

 On 13 September, Bergen stood out of Jinsen to return to Okinawa.
 She arrived at her destination on the 15th.
 Soon thereafter, the attack transport began embarking elements of the 7th Marines.
 On 26 September, she departed Okinawa and headed for northern China.
 The ship reached Taku, China, early in the morning of 30 September.
 She discharged both cargo and troops by 5 October and got underway for the Philippines.
 Bergen entered Manila Bay on 13 October and began taking on homeward-bound veterans there and at Subic Bay.
 She stood out of Subic Bay on 31 October and shaped a course for the United States.
 The attack transport arrived in San Francisco on 20 November, disembarked her passengers, and began much needed boiler repairs at Hunters Point, California.
 Bergen put to sea again on 7 December bound for the Philippines.
-On the 22d, her destination was changed from Samar to Manila.
+On the 22nd, her destination was changed from Samar to Manila.
 She arrived there on the 29th and began embarking naval officers and enlisted men for passage back to the United States.
 On 3 January 1946, the ship moved to Subic Bay, took on more passengers, and then shaped a course for home.

 Decommissioning and fate

 Bergen entered Port Hueneme, California, on 24 January and dropped off most of her passengers.
-The remainder disembarked at San Pedro, California, later that same day.
+The remainder disembarked at San Pedro, Los Angeles, later that same day.
 She arrived in San Francisco on 29 January and began preparations for the long voyage to the U.S. East Coast.
 Bergen stood out of San Francisco Bay on 11 February.
 Her voyage took her through the Panama Canal, and she entered port at Norfolk, Virginia, on 2 March.
 The attack transport was decommissioned at Norfolk on 24 April 1946.
-Two days later, Bergen was returned to the Maritime Commission's War Shipping Administration.
+Two days later, Bergen was returned to the United States Maritime Commission's War Shipping Administration.
 Her name was struck from the Navy list on 8 May 1946.
 She was berthed with the Maritime Commission's National Defense Reserve Fleet at James River, Virginia, until the spring of 1973.
 On 9 April 1973, she was sold to the Union Minerals & Alloys Corp., New York City, for scrapping.